ppy/osu-wiki/news/2026/2026-08-08-new-featured-artist-jorj1357.md

 ---

 Well, well, well.
 You're a mapper, but you're not currently mapping.
 That doesn't make much sense.
-Pre-timed beatmap templates for even more songs on [**jorj1357**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/556) can help you with that.
+Pre-timed beatmap templates for every song on [**jorj1357**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/556) can help you with that.

-If you attended the last day of cavoe's osu! event, you might already know what's coming next week.
+If you've been following our Featured Artists for at least a week, you probably know what's coming next weekend.
 Stay tuned.

 —pishifat